A SLICE of HISTORY in the PAPER INDUSTRY

 Nor is it only words which remind us of the Vikings.
 There are many archaeological finds which date from the Viking age.
 A brooch depicting a Valkyrie was found in Norfolk and may be seen in the collection at Norwich Castle Museum.
 A silver pendant decorated with Thor’s hammer was discovered by a metal detectorist near the river Wensum and hoards of coins from the period when Norfolk was ruled by Danish kings regularly turn up across the county.
 It was the Vikings who established Norwich as a major town, and the first reference to the name comes from one of these coins, where the inscription records that the mint was located there.
 They were fierce and ruthless warriors, but they reinvigorated the sleepy economic life of Norfolk.

 It is thought that the huge development of the peat industry (that gave rise to the Norfolk Broads) was a result of the initiative of the Danish community.
 It is significant that in the past a quarter of the landmass in Denmark consisted of peat bogs, and these have been used as a resource since Neolithic times; there is no direct way of linking the origin of the Broads with the Vikings, but this seems highly likely.
 Long before the coal mines of the Midlands and the North produced the fuel that powered the industrial revolution, the Norfolk wetlands were a hive of activity.
-Peat dug out across the marshland and carried by river to Norwich provided the fuel that heated the homes of the city.
+Peat dug out across the marshland and carried by river to Norwich provided the inhabitants with fuel.
 Within two hundred years of the arrival of the Danes in the small town they called Norvic, Norwich was vying to become the second most populous conurbation in the land.
 The peat was needed to heat their homes.

 The Vikings came into the country and things would never be the same again.
 History has buried the bloodshed and paganism deep in the realms of the past, but the words we use, the landscape we live in and the blonde gene that remains in our bloodline bear mute testimony to the continuing influence of these fair haired warriors.
 As the Viking age recedes into the past these things will slowly fade, but they have lasted for over a thousand years; we are still Vikings in many ways.